Blue Cat Audio - Software Made by Musicians for Musicians

 Operation

-This section will progressively dive deeper into the details of the plugin, explaining the specificity of each module.
-A complete list of the parameters exposed by the plugin is available in the next section.
+This section will progressively dive deeper into the details of the plug-in, explaining the specificity of each module.
+A complete list of the parameters exposed by the plug-in is available in the next section.

 Changing the shape of the curve: thresholds, ratios and knees